-- 22. Formal consideration through General Purposes Committee in July and, subject to the decisions of that Committee, recommendations to Full Council in September 2014. - 23.
-Initiation of procurement in October 2014. - 24.
-Preparation phase for Members and Officers through briefing sessions and notes November 2014. - 25.
-Implementation of system by December 2014.
+- 28. Formal consideration through General Purposes Committee in July and, subject to the decisions of that Committee, recommendations to Full Council in September 2014. - 29.
+Initiation of procurement in October 2014. - 30.
+Preparation phase for Members and Officers through briefing sessions and notes November 2014. - 31.
+Implementation of system by December 2014. - 32.
+Six monthly review report prepared and presented to General Purposes Committee.